 When there are 250 graphemes in the English language, many people argue against spending the time to teach blends (since blends are multiple graphemes).
 You could spend an entire year if you teach each of the blends, and we just have too much ground to cover.

 I disagree, and I’ve yet to hear an argument that convinces me we shouldn’t teach blends.
 The coarticulation that occurs with blends makes blends difficult to naturally acquire.
 Coarticulation is the subtle shift in pronunciation that happens when sounds are uttered in a sequence.
 A very good example of this is tr-.
 If you were to look at the word trap, we do not say /t/ /r/ /a/ /p/ and then get trap.
 It sounds more like a “chr” at the beginning.
 Say the word “act.”
 Do you distinctly hear the /c/ and /t/?
 For me, the sounds are muddied at the end, even if they are separate sounds

 Some of our children will get blends without explicit instruction, but I want instruction that works for all children.
 And in my experience over the past 12 years with students, many children will not be able to accurately encode and decode words with blends without explicit instruction.
-If I were to just teach letter sounds and then move on to other graphemes, too many kids would be left to figure out coarticulation with help.
+If I were to just teach letter sounds and then move on to other graphemes, too many kids would be left to figure out coarticulation without help.

 But how should I teach them?

 There are four distinct categories of blends—s blends, l blends, r blends, and end blends.
 We don’t have to spend the entire year teaching every individual blend: instead, let’s group them into those categories above.
 So, when I teach s blends, I’ll teach all of them within a week or so.
 The same with the remaining categories.
 The hardest blends for students to learn are the r blends because the coarticulation is so difficult.
 I save those for after s and l blends, and I often have to spend more time on them.